Undeclared, or undecided, students may feel unsure for a variety of reasons about choosing an academic major at Pitt-Johnstown.

 Other students are committed to completing a college education but are genuinely undecided about a specific field.
 Regardless of the reason, many students are wise to postpone declaring a major.
 The Academic Success Center can help.

 Before declaring your major, it is always a good idea to discuss your plans with your academic advisor.
 To declare a major, visit the appropriate division office.
-For example, if you want to declare pre-business, visit the Social Sciences Division office in Krebs Hall.
-You'll complete a Major Change Request form and will be assigned a new academic advisor.
+For example, if you want to declare pre-business, visit the Business and Enterprise Division office in 101 Biddle Hall.
+You will complete a Major Change Request form and you will be assigned a new academic advisor.
 See: Academic Divisions

 Through the ASC Undeclared advising experience, you will: